 Clear out the Cookies

 Cookies are small data files stored on your device.
 These are stored and utilized by many websites for a variety of reasons ranging from remembering your account details to tracking your activities on their website, and such.
 Cookies are basically deposited on your system to profile your user activities.
 As such, cookies are basic targets for hackers and cyber thieves.
-By clearing out and disabling your browser’s cookies, you can remove personal data on your device that can be targeted by hackers and cyber criminals.
+By clearing out and disabling your browser’s cookies, you can remove personal data on your device that hackers and cybercriminals can target.
 Take note: only first-party cookies are stored by the site/s you visit.
-Third-party cookies are those dropped by advertisers, marketers and other third-party websites that monitor your online activities.
+Third-party cookies are those dropped by advertisers, marketers, and other third-party websites that monitor your online activities.

 When Using Browser Extensions